DenOfEquity/auraSR-webUI/README.md

 Save button by default writes to output/extras-images/{date} directory.
 Uses webUI settings, not hard-coded.

+>[!NOTE]
+>Consider the `upscaler` branch, which adds the model to the webui upscalers list for use in *HiResFix* and the *Extras* tab instead of adding a new dedicated tab.

 representative example using downsampled source (208x312):
 ![](screenshot.png)